What is Accrued Revenue?

 Accrued Revenues is the revenue that the company has earned in the ordinary course of business after selling the good or after the provision of the services to the third party but the payment for which has been not been received and is shown as an asset in the balance sheet of the company.

 It is a part of sale which has been recognized by the seller but not yet been billed to its customer.
 This concept is mostly used in businesses where revenue recognition is delayed for an unreasonable longer period.

 Accrued service revenue is a very common concept in the industries where billings to customers is delayed for several months till a designated millstone is reached (in terms of percentage completion) or till the end of the end of the project.
-Accrued service revenue is much less commonly used in manufacturing businesses where invoices are usually issued as soon as products are shipped.
+It is much less commonly used in manufacturing businesses where invoices are usually issued as soon as products are shipped.

 Accrued Revenue in Balance Sheet

-It is shown as an asset on the balance sheet, but it’s not always as valuable an asset as liquid cash.
-This is because it takes effort related to billing and collection from the customer to convert accrued service revenue into cash.
-Having large amounts of accrued revenue in balance sheet can adversely impact the working capital cycle and can be a sign that a company isn’t efficient in getting its customers to pay for its services.
+Accrued Revenue is shown as an asset on the balance sheet, but it’s not always as valuable an asset as liquid cash.
+This is because it takes effort related to billing and collection from the customer to convert it into cash.
+Having large amounts of accrued revenue can adversely impact the working capital cycle and can be a sign that a company isn’t efficient in getting its customers to pay for its services.

 #1 – Rationale

-The concept of accrued revenue in the balance sheet is required in order to match revenues with expenses properly.
-The absence of accrued service revenue may result in presenting excessively low initial revenue and low profits levels for a business, which does not indicate the true picture of the entity.
+This concept is required in order to match revenues with expenses properly.
+The absence of such revenue may result in presenting excessively low initial revenue and low profits levels for a business, which does not indicate the true picture of the entity.
 Also, not using such revenue may results in lumpier revenue and profit recognition as revenues are only be recorded when invoices are issued, which happens typically after longer intervals.

 #2 – Recording in the Financial Statements